 When it comes to betting on mobile devices, Iowa is one of the states that included mobile betting in its original betting bill.
 The first Iowa sports betting apps have already launched, with more in the works.
 Each operator can launch up to 2 separate betting apps, which means there will be plenty of different opportunities for mobile betting in this state.

 At this time, players can sign up with any sports betting app they choose via the internet, and the gambling age compliance is left down to the players.
 However, identity checks are made when trying to withdraw cash from the apps.
-Starting with January 1, 2021 however, players will have to physically come to the casinos in order to sign up for mobile betting accounts, which will ensure that only adults can create accounts and that there is full compliance with the regulations.
+Starting with January 1, 2021 however, players will no longer have to physically come to the casinos in order to sign up for mobile betting accounts.

 Favorite Sports and Teams in Iowa